 2012 Omnibus Award Plan.
 In June 2012, our Board and stockholders adopted an equity award plan, which became effective on August 21, 2012.
 The principal purpose of the equity award plan is to attract, retain, and motivate selected employees, consultants, and directors.
 As initially adopted, the equity award plan provided for stock based compensation awards.
 In February 2013, the Compensation Committee and the Board amended the equity award plan to authorize grants of performance-based awards.
 At the same time, the plan was renamed the 2012 Omnibus Award Plan (the "Omnibus Plan").
 The Compensation Committee administers the Omnibus Plan, subject to the right of our Board to assume authority for administration or delegate such authority to another committee of the Board.
-Awards under the Omnibus Plan may be granted to individuals who are then our officers, employees, directors, or consultants of our subsidiaries.
+Awards under the Omnibus Plan may be granted to individuals who are then our officers, employees, directors, or consultants or are the officers, employees, directors, or consultants of our subsidiaries.